 2 – Teresópolis

-Also in the mountainous region and neighboring Petrópolis is Teresópolis, a quieter destination perfect for spending a weekend or more.
+Also in the mountainous region and neighboring Petrópolis, is Teresópolis, a quieter destination and perfect for spending a weekend or more.

 With street markets, great gastronomic options and cozy inns, the city is a good choice for couples who want to get away from the routine.